pessumire/IT3038_BashProject_FilePermissions/README.md

-# IT3038_BashProject_InactiveUsers
+# IT3038_BashProject_FilePermissions

-# This script is to automate the process of seeing inactive user logins in a domain environment
+# This script is meant to make th eprocess of managing file permissions easier for users.

-#This script will include a file of users with their last login time.
+#The script will only include one file with a couple different users.
+All with different permissions
-#Using the file, the script can output the number of active users, the number inactive users within the past 60 days, and the list of the inactive users.
+#The script has a help function and will also check if the person running the script is putting in the correct format when updating a permission.